snap-stanford/snap-python/doc/source/reference/GenPrefAttach.rst

 GenPrefAttach
 '''''''''''''

-.. function:: GenPrefAttach(Nodes, NodesOutDeg, Rnd)
+.. function:: GenPrefAttach(Nodes, NodesOutDeg, Rnd=TRnd)

 Generates an undirected graph with a power-law degree distribution using Barabasi-Albert model of scale-free graphs.